 How To Calculate Keto Macros For Weight Loss

-Using macros to follow a ketogenic diet can have a multitude of health benefits.
-However, this still needs to be individualized for each person based on their daily calorie needs.
+Following a ketogenic diet can have a multitude of health benefits.
+However, the results will not be the same for everybody and the macronutrient content needs to be individualized for each person based on their daily calorie needs.

 If you do choose to increase your weight loss by reducing your total calorie intake in addition to adopting keto, then you’ll need to use the lower calorie values when calculating your macros.